jesusbotella/Monoexpress/README.md

 NodeJS Module to create an API with CRUD methods, based on Express and Mongoose.
 This module allows you to create an API to whatever you want to do in a few minutes, and it is only needed to have a MongoDB database and NodeJS installed.

 Monoexpress builds the Mongoose model and creates the endpoints to fetch, add, update, or delete documents inside a MongoDB Collection without any effort.
+Intended for small DIY projects or to test anything that needs an API.

 Written in Javascript, following the [ES5 Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript/tree/master/es5#the-javascript-style-guide-guide).